lgnbhl/gotop/docs/home.md

 # gotop

-Adding a scroll back to top [Font Awesome](https://fontawesome.com) icon in Shiny applications and Rmarkdown documents, see the [demo](https://gotop.felixluginbuhl.com) to test it.
+Add a scroll back to top [Font Awesome](https://fontawesome.com) icon in Shiny apps and Rmarkdown documents.
+See the [demo](https://gotop.felixluginbuhl.com) to test it.

 ## Installation